craig1123/react-recipes/README.md

 #### Returns

 - `isCopied: Bool`: true when string was copied for the length of the duration.
-- `setIsCopied: Function`: Copies the string to the clipboard
+- `setIsCopied: Function(string)`: Copies the string to the clipboard

 ```js
 import { useCopyClipboard } from "react-recipes";